Nathanaells/WangKost/README.md

 git pull
 git checkout your-branch-name
 git rebase development
+git rebase --continue  # if there are conflicts
 ```

 ⚠️ **Do NOT run `git pull origin development` while staying on your feature branch.**